amoncjj/TSQP/README.md

 ## Note

 This is not the full and secure version, and it should not be used in any real production environments.
-To support real edge device, we are working on a full version with OP-TEE.
-It's coming soon...

 ## Citation
 ```